-The Board considers the authorities in Resolutions 24 and 25 to be appropriate in order to allow the Company flexibility to finance business opportunities or to conduct a pre-emptive offer or rights issue without the need to comply with the strict requirements of the statutory pre-emption provisions.
+The Board considers the authorities in Resolutions 19 and 20 to be appropriate in order to allow the Company flexibility to finance business opportunities or to conduct a pre-emptive offer or rights issue without the need to comply with the strict requirements of the statutory pre-emption provisions.

-If the resolutions are passed, the authority will expire on the earlier of the conclusion of the next AGM or at the close of business on 30 June 2021
+If the resolutions are passed, the authority will expire on the earlier of the conclusion of the next annual general meeting of the Company or at the close of business on 30 June 2022.